BMW 5 Series (F10): Marketing

 In 2011, BMW North America released an advertisement called "Refuel" to promote the F10's fuel economy and re-introduce BMW's traditional "Ultimate Driving Machine" motto.
-The ad features an F10 sedan and a jet plane.
+The ad features an F10 Saloon and a jet plane.

 BMW Canada's advertisement for the launch of the F10 M5 in 2012 is a 2-minute video called "Bullet".
 The advertisement shows the M5 launching from a tube and destroying several targets in its path.
 In December 2011, the F10 M5 featured in a commercial where an illustrator attempted to draw a Christmas card in the M5 while it was being driven around the Circuit de l'Anneau Du Rhin.
 A movie featuring an M5 prototype driving in snow was also produced.

 The F10 M5 was also used as a Nürburgring Ring Taxi.
 It was unveiled at the 2011 Goodwood Festival of Speed and replaced the E90 M3 as Ring Taxi in April 2012.